icons8/lunacy-docs/docs/components.md

 #### Layer and text styles

-In the main component, we used text and color styles to design our layouts.
+In the component, we used text and color styles to design our layouts.
 This is a convenient feature for keeping your designs consistent and easily editable.

 Simply switch styles, create new ones, or edit and delete existing styles in the **Style** section of the right panel: